Facts-at-a-GlanceCooley Law School is a non-profit, independent, 501(c)(3) Michigan educational corporation.

 - Degree completion in two, three, four, or five years.

-- 131 full-time faculty and 196 part-time faculty.
+- 271 total full-time and part-time faculty in Fall 2013.
 Our professors are experienced lawyers and judges.

 - Median LSAT score is 145